 Creating a session using little data in it.

 Inside the PHP programming code, here we are starting a session just by a simple function called “session_start()” and then storing the “firstname” and “Lastname” keys in the session with the values as “Pavan Kumar” and “Sake”.
 This program will print nothing even though this program’s session has some data in it with the variables like firstname, last name.
 These sessions are created/inserted data in the file with just the session’s variables, but nothing happens because we are not especially accessing it with PHP’s echo statement.

 <?php // Starting the session using session_start() function session_start(); // Now Storing the session's data (little data only) $_SESSION["firstname"] = "Pavan Kumar"; $_SESSION["lastname"] = "Sake"; ?>

 Creating a PHP session using some data and accessing.

 Here also, in this program, the session_start() function is used to start PHP session.
 Then used the predefined function echo then the text is used; after that, the session’s variables like firstname and last name are used, and those session’s keys/variable’s values will be printed.
 Then the welcome statement will be printed using the echo statement.

 <?php // Starting the php session using session_start() function session_start(); // Now Accessing the session data echo 'Hi Hello, ' . $_SESSION["firstname"] . ' ' . $_SESSION["lastname"]; echo 'Welcome!!!'; ?>

 This is a guide to PHP Create Session.
-Here we discuss the introduction and how to create a session in PHP using various methods?
+Here we discuss the introduction and Examples to create a session in PHP using various methods and code implementation.
 You may also have a look at the following articles to learn more –